 With an abundance of cafes and coffee bars around Australia it is obvious that Australians love their coffee!
 This is ideal for backpackers.
 As there are a lot of options when it comes to choosing hospitality work, specifically a barista.
-However, to stand out from the crowd and be offered a dream cafe job you will have to pass specialised barista course training.
+If you want to work in a cafe, a bakery or even chains like Gloria Jeans, Starbucks etc, you will have to master all types of coffees and pass specialised barista course training.
 In this article we will cover the fundamentals of coffee and how to become a barista in Australia.

 What is a Barista?